Eco- Education Business Partnership

 (See Who's Listening)

-This year, Cornwall Council is partnering with Eco-Schools and Let’s Go Zero to enhance your eco-education curriculum and Eco-Clubs.
-This year we would also like to help decarbonise your school buildings and grounds.
+Cornwall Council is partnering with Eco-Schools and Let’s Go Zero to enhance your eco-education curriculum and Eco-Clubs.
+This year we will continue to support schools to help decarbonise your school buildings and grounds.
 Your Eco-Education Project Manager will connect your school with climate advisors who will develop Climate Action Plans for you.
 Additionally, they will assess your buildings and recommend improvements to reduce carbon emissions and save costs.
 Please read more about Let's Go Zero in the News section below.

 Your advisor will work with headteachers/site managers to develop a school Climate Action Plan tailored to your school's needs.
 This will address the DfE Sustainability and Climate Change Strategy (2023), which suggests that by the end of 2025 all education settings should have a nominated climate lead and a clear Climate Action Plan in place They will provide guidance on reducing your emissions and outline the necessary steps, followed by connecting you with organisations who may be able to help fund new initiatives.